 Over my career, I’ve been fortunate enough to see and to take care of some pretty great horses.
 I have a picture that I took of Secretariat in my family room, taken when I worked at Claiborne Farms for a couple of days as a senior veterinary student.
-I’m still taking care of Richard Spooner’s great horse, Robinson (and his best friend Nanny, the goat).
+I’m still taking care of Richard Spooner’s great horse, Robinson (and his best friend Nanny II, the goat).
+Cristallo, the number one jumping horse in the world in 2012, retired last year.
 And I’ve also taken care of too-many-horses-to-mention that you have never heard of, but that meant the world to their owners.

 Still, my experience is that if one is lucky enough to own or care for a very valuable horse (value, based on how much it would cost to buy the horse), it tends to make people go a bit crazy.
 That’s OK in a sense – it’s important to take care of things that are valuable.
 But some people who have or keep valuable horses seem to think that also means that they have do do all sorts of special things for these horses.
 And I think that’s too bad, because it sets those people up to be taken advantage of.
 So, based on my experiences, as well as a whole bunch of acquired knowledge and information, I’m here to let you in on the differences between the needs of high level performance horses and all of the other horses.

 WHAT PERFORMANCE HORSES NEED IN THE SAME AMOUNTS AS MOST OTHER HORSES